 OEV administers six acres including original buildings and recreated gardens.
 The collection is home to roughly 16,000 objects ranging from original furniture and paintings to store ledgers, mail correspondence and the coded traces of practicing alchemists.

-While I find the history on site interesting, I am drawn to examining historicity more generally: how histories and historic sites are archived, interpreted, recreated, and represented to the public.
+While I find the history on site engaging, I am drawn to examining historicity more generally: how histories and historic sites are archived, interpreted, recreated, and represented to the public.
 During my first two weeks at OEV, I will shadow as many staff members and volunteers as possible in a type of Living History of Historic Maintenance.
 Over this time, I hope to get to know staff and the site better.
-These two weeks will be an introduction to OEV as I consider what composes and is required for historic maintenance before I fully jump into the residency in July and August,
+These two weeks will be an introduction to OEV as I consider what composes and is required for historic maintenance before I fully jump into the residency in July and August.